makrai/notes/kratzer88-stage-level-individual-level-pred.md

 other they both try to avoid the other.
-Example (I 02) shows that 'E-type only' analyses or donkey sentences face serious emptrtcal problems that our verst on of the lewts-Kamp-Heim analysts avoids . let us now turn to some of �he problems with the classical Lewls-Kamp-Heim approach that 'E-type only' analyses are designed to overcome.
+Example (I 02) shows that 'E-type only' analyses or donkey sentences face serious emptrtcal problems that our verst on of the lewts-Kamp-Heim analysts avoids . let us now turn to some of ahe problems with the classical Lewls-Kamp-Heim approach that 'E-type only' analyses are designed to overcome.
 We have already discussed the proportion problem.
 One important point to keep tn mind is that